Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any

-Many cities have quick-serve restaurants that specialize in Chinese or Japanese food at competitive prices.
+Many cities have quick-serve restaurants with good food at competitive prices.
 Meals may include a protein, vegetables, and starch (usually rice or noodles).
 When my kids were younger, they loved Chinese food and even ate the veggies that accompanied these meals.

 Similar to catered dishes, prepared meals are often available at my local grocery store.
 These may include salads like chicken salad or broccoli salad; side dishes like twice-baked potatoes; and fully cooked entrees such as rotisserie chicken.
 Quality and cost can vary.
 But the convenience section of the local grocer can be a good choice compared to fast food or a pricey dinner out.

 There are some decent choices in the frozen food aisle of the grocery store, especially Trader Joe’s.
 These include easy-to-prepare all-natural pizzas, microwaveable pastas, and veggies (along with lasagnas that I occasionally served my kids when they were growing up).